muzhouzhang/teaching/ess_2021_tips.md

     ## 10 Belfast 2020-01-22   117.
 107. 129.
     ## # … with 9,142 more rows

-The data finally has a typical panel structure––an *NT* × *K* matrix, in which *N* refers to cross-sectional sample size (16 cities), *T* refers to time-series sample size (572 days), and *K* refers to the number of variables, which is identical to the number of columns.
-Importantly, neither multiple columns represent one variable (`pivot_longer`) nor does a single column represent more than one variable (`pivot_wider`).
+The data finally has a typical panel structure -- an *NT* × *K* matrix, in which *N* refers to the cross-sectional sample size (16 cities), *T* refers to the time-series sample size (572 days), and *K* refers to the number of variables, which is identical to the number of columns.

 ## 2 Date and String

 This section introduces the `tidyverse` way of working with date and string.
 Although `uk_mobility_panel` is how typical social science panel data looks like, we use `uk_mobility_by_type` from now on for convenient Grouped Visualization (section 5).

 ### `lubridate`

-Working with date in `numeric` or `character` type when we only have yearly data is oftentimes fine.
-But it is better to set date as `date` when our data’s temporal frequency becomes higher.
-Doing so ensures time-series operations are done correctly and enables us to easily extract additional time information.
-We see that our `date` column’s format is YYYY-MM-DD, so we use `lubridate::ymd()` to transform `date` from `character` to `date`.
+Working with date as `numeric` or `character` when we only have yearly data is oftentimes fine.
+But it is better to set date as `date` when the temporal frequency becomes higher.
+Doing so ensures time-series operations are done correctly and enables us to easily extract some additional time information.
+Our `date` column's format is YYYY-MM-DD, so we use `lubridate::ymd()` to transform `date` from `character` to `date`.

 ``` r
 # %<>% from magrittr (not recommended by many) is used to save space
 uk_mobility_by_type %<>% mutate(date = ymd(date))
 ```

 Likewise, we also have `mdy()` and `dmy()`.
-These functions handles both `numeric` and `character` objects and are versatile to detailed format differences, such as whether month is spelled out, leading zero is included, and so on.
+These functions handles both `numeric` and `character` objects and are versatile to detailed format differences, such as whether month is spelled out, if leading zero is included, and so on.

 ``` r
 mdy(8102021); mdy("Jan 13 01"); dmy("1/07/1935"); dmy("1st in September in the year of 2021")